 - Animal hair extensions made up the smallest share of the global hair extension market in 2020.

-- The global human hair industry is worth over $7B, including the market for wigs, weaves, and extensions as well as the markets for calligraphy brushes, furniture, calligraphy brushes, and more.
+- The global human hair industry is worth over $7B, and this includes the market for wigs, weaves, and extensions as well as the markets for calligraphy brushes, furniture, and more.

 - In 2019 alone, over 1,000 businesses contributed to the global hair extensions market.